Th3Whit3Wolf/sway-colord/README.md

     <img alt="PRs Welcome" src="https://img.shields.io/badge/PRs-welcome-brightgreen.svg">
   </a>
   <br>
-  <i>Color daemon for sway that automatically change light and dark themes based on the time of day
+  <i>Color daemon for sway that automatically change light and dark themes based on the time of day</i>
 </p>

 ## What is currently supported?